monkamtanyi/Terraform-master-class-series/01 - Introduction to terraform/b) terraform-install.md

 ## a) Prerequisites
 - Install Terraform CLI
-- Install AWS CLI
+- Install AWS CLI    this will  help u configure ur credentials to allow terra interact with ur cloud provider.
-- Install VS Code Editor or any other IDE for writing your code.
+- Install VS Code Editor or any other IDE Integrated development e't) for writing your code.
 - Install HashiCorp Terraform plugin for VS Code - if you are using VS Code.

 ## b) Installation